Hayona/hayona-cookies/readme.txt

 * Settings page now with WordPress Settings API
 * Added cookiewall option (in case when a theme has conflicting sticky header styles)
 * Removed jQuery dependancy
-* Added couple of filters (see README.md)
+* Added couple of filters (see [github](https://github.com/Hayona/hayona-cookies))
-* Added CSS specificity to cookie preference table
+* Use system default font instead of Arial
+* Simplified 'cookie settings' page
+* Cookie consent is now stored in localStorage.hayonaCookieConsent (instead of cookie)
+* Improved installation guide